iphipps/eng-exercise/DEVELOPING.md

 #### Collaboration with product and design ?

 Yes, this is something that can be determined when grooming tasks for a body of work.
 Design systems are helpful for not requiring design assets for every bit of minutia (e.g. form errors on a specific screen).
-But generally, design, product and engineering should be grooming, working, demo-ing, providing feedback on each others' workand iterating together.
+But generally, design, product and engineering should be grooming, working, demo-ing, providing feedback on each others' work and iterating together.

 #### Delivery of feedback (especially for underperformers)

 Underperformers know that they are underperforming.
 When they look around, they see colleagues completing more than they are.
 They do not need to be told.
 Instead, a good manager should strive to determine why they are underperforming.
 Assuming the reason is lack of expertise in the field, there is a real opportunity to train up.
 This might involve more pair programming, or more joint analysis of tasks that includes proposed solutions or approaches to a problem.
 If a poor performer is not interested in the work, perhaps there's an opportunity to find work that are more energizing.
 If the reason for poor performance is personal, a good manager should navigate the situation with care.
-We are not machines, and sometimes people have bouts of poor performance because they're attention is elsewhere.
+We are not machines, and sometimes people have bouts of poor performance because their attention is elsewhere.
 No matter the reason, a manger should reserve care, accountability, loyalty and obedience for both their direct reports and the company.
 This can be a balancing act if the priorities of direct reports and the company are misaligned.
-That said, we're all adults.
+When that is the case, a real conversation about common goals and alignment on expectations is in order.